MohammadZarifiyan/Laravel-Telegram-Bot/README.md

 ```

 # Reply Markup
-If you want to add a reusable reply markup to your request payload, you need to create a **ReplyMarkup** class.
+If you want to add a reusable reply markup to your request payload, simply create a **ReplyMarkup** class.
 To create a ReplyMarkup class run the following command:
 ```shell
 php artisan make:telegram-reply-markup <ReplyMarkupName>